supatechlead/gottajsx/content/posts/20240325_git_branch_from_commit.md

 ---
 draft : false
 date : 2024-03-25T14:37:18+01:00
-title : "create a New Branch From a Particular Commit in Git" tags : ["git"] showTableOfContents : true
+title : "Create a New Branch From a Particular Commit in Git" tags : ["git"] showTableOfContents : true
 type: "post"